What is a Contingent Worker? Meaning, Types, Benefits

 9. Pay Transparency

 Not a lot of companies disclose individual pay ranges to employees, and this is costing them as potential candidates may not appreciate the non-transparency.
-Pay transparency is a move that can narrow gender pay gap and provide better clarity in the job market, making those potential candidates appreciate your transparency.
+Pay transparency is a move that can narrow the gender pay gap and provide better clarity in the job market, making those potential candidates appreciate your transparency.

 While pay transparency is extremely important, recruiters also must adapt strategies in presenting salary ranges that accurately reflect a role’s value and individual applicant skills, while also addressing cultural and moral aspects of open salary discussions.